Upper School Leadership

 Originally from Chicago, David Micevic is an avid reader, amateur filmmaker and self-proclaimed music historian.
 He graduated with a BA in English and Cinema Studies from the University of Iowa and a Masters in English Education from New York University.
 As an ELA teacher, David believes that at the heart of literature lies the development of individual identity as well as a commitment to social justice.
 David will begin his teaching career as a tenth grade English Language Arts teacher at Quest to Learn where he will dedicate his time to having students explore and understand the world around them through the study of literature and film.

-Harmony has been teaching and tutoring English Language Arts in New York City for three years; most recently teaching ELA 9 and 10 in the South Bronx.
-Originally from Los Angeles, she received her BA in Theatre Education and Teacher Certification in English from California State University, Fullerton.
+Harmony teaches English Language Arts at Quest to Learn Upper School and is also the ELA Content Team Lead.
+Originally from Los Angeles, she received her BA in Theatre Education and her Teacher Certification in English from California State University, Fullerton.
 In 2012, she received her MA in Applied Drama: Theatre in Educational, Community, and Social Contexts from Goldsmiths, University of London, UK.
-As an educator, she sees a strong foundation in ELA as crucial to the development of self-efficacy and critical thinking which students need in order to work together to positively shape their communities.
+As an educator, she sees a strong foundation in ELA as crucial to the development of self-efficacy and critical thinking enabling students to work together to positively shape their communities.
 As a theatre practitioner, she has a special interest in integrating Theatre Arts across the curriculum and helping other educators to utilize the power of theatre as a learning tool.
-She is excited to be joining Quest to Learn this year in working with NYC students to discover the magic of learning through creative participation and the arts.

 12th English, Game Design, Maker Space